thundergnat/X11-libxdo/README.md

 X11::Xdo

+Version: 0.0.2

 Perl 6 bindings to the [libxdo X11 automation library](https://github.com/jordansissel/xdotool).

 Note: This is a WORK IN PROGRESS.
-The tests are under construction and many of them probably won't work on your computer.
+The tests are under construction and many of them may not work on your computer.
 Several functions are not yet implemented, but a large core group is.

 Many of the test files do not actally run tests that can be checked for correctness.
-(Many of the object move and resize test for example.)
-Rather, they attempt to perform and action and fail/pass based on if the attempt does or doesn't produce an error.
+(Many of the object move & resize tests for example.)
+Rather, they attempt to perform an action and fail/pass based on if the attempt does or doesn't produce an error.

 Not all libxdo functions are supported by every window manager.
 In general, mouse info & move and window info, move, & resize routines seem to be well supported, others... not so much.

 SYNOPSIS
 ========

-    use X11::Xdo;
+    use X11::libxdo;

     my $xdo = Xdo.new;